Nová Bystřice

 Nová Bystřice (/cs/, Neubistritz) is a town in Jindřichův Hradec District in the South Bohemian Region of the Czech Republic.
 It has about 3,200 inhabitants.
+The town is located in the Javořice Highlands on the border with Austria.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Nová Bystřice is the Church of Saints Peter and Paul.

 Administrative division

 Nová Bystřice consists of 13 municipal parts (in brackets population according to the 2021 census):